 4. I only focus on reward

-Now add up all of the numbers to the answer of the 12 quest
+Now add up all of the numbers to the answer of the 12 questions above.

 Investor Profiling Results…….

-Now that you know your investor profile, you can start looking for the types of stocks that suit your investor profile.
-This is really important as it stops you from investing in companies that do not meet your investor profile.
+Now that you have a general idea on your investor profile, you can start looking for the types of stocks or investment products that suit your investor profile.
+This is really important as it stops you from investing in investments that do not suit you.